Application Guide

 To stand out, make sure you've researched:

-- → Read several recent JAMS articles to understand current scholarly trends and the journal's editorial standards
+- → Read several recent issues of JAMS to understand the journal's scope, article types, and citation style

-- → Familiarize yourself with Scholastica's platform features and capabilities for editorial workflows
+- → Familiarize yourself with Scholastica's features and capabilities for academic journal management

-- → Research the Editor-in-Chief and Managing Editor's scholarly backgrounds to understand their editorial priorities
+- → Look up the current Editor-in-Chief and Managing Editor of JAMS to understand the editorial team structure

 💬 Prepare for These Interview Topics